Skip to main content

 2 mentions Positive Neutral Negative

-• “It's a short experience that offers replayability value if you're looking to achieve both endings and complete all mini-games.”
+• “It's a short experience that offers some replayability value if you're aiming to get both endings and complete all mini games.”

 • story